mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 What he didn't know is that she had traced the rails of the conduit and discovered one that reached the ceiling but did not emerge from the roof.
 And in her pocket a new friend had made her a brand new device made specifically to listen to it.
 She held the coil up to her ear as she made her way through the crowds back to the gate where she had entered.

-"It's Tunbi."
+"It's Tunbe."

-She could hear him clearly through the device.
+She could hear him as clearly as if he were standing right next to her.

 "Heiko knows.
 We need to move fast."

-An unfamiliar voice spoke in response, "All units, begin the blockade.
-Let's push those hoarders into the dark."

-A pool of anger welled up within her, but she contained it within her awareness to make room for the urgency she felt for her people.
-Wherever Linyu had gone, she was confident Pomri would keep hae safe.
-Heiko needed her.
+A voice spoke in anger, "Did you find her?"

+*This voice... it sounds familiar.*

+"...Yea," said Tunbe, hesitantly.

+"And you let her escape?"

+"I.. it-"

+"You *do* want to be risen, don't you?"

+*Risen?*

+"Y-Yes, žah."

+"Good.
+Then find her and bring her to my ship once you arrive."

+"It shall be done."

+*I need to hurry.* She began to run toward the entrance, but kept listening.

+"Žah, I've also heard word about a kaln who can hear our radio and knows about the risen.
+Thi escaped from Ulukoma through the chaos."

+*Linyu?*

+"No one would take some kaln in kelp clothing seriously.
+Focus on your duty."

+"Yes, žah."

+"The blockade begins at apoapsis.
+Your ships will not be late."

+"We will be ready."

+The voices left and from the static a pool of rage welled up within her.
+But she handled it with the finesse of a senator.
+To let that passion burn its course would be a waste of a life.
+Instead she would let it burn slowly, fueling her planning late into night, filling the hearts of the people around her.
+It was her own personal Ara, giving her the means to its end.

-With a sort of graceful agility, her fervid limbs slipped her through the crowds of hungry Rudjanese filling the merchant docks and to the row of gates they had entered through.
+With a sort of graceful agility, her fervid limbs slipped her through the crowds of Rudjanese fishers, shipwrights, and merchants.
+The hungry and the envious filled the merchant docks but did not slow her charge toward the row of gates they had entered through.

-She called to her from the inside, "Bavle...," but there was no response nor sign of a person.
+She called to her from the inside, "Bavle...," but there was no response nor sign of anyone.

 "Bavle!" she called again, making sure to be heard.
-But no one was there to hear her.
-She recounted what Bavle said about her duty as gatekeeper, and felt her muscles tense as a shadow of dread washed over her.
-The entire city had become an elaborate trap and she was in the middle.
+But no one was there to hear her. *Neither fear of death nor promise of reward*, she recalled Bavle saying.
+The entire city had become an elaborate trap and she was in the middle of it all.